InteropIO/rest-config-example-net/readme.md

-# Glue42 configuration service example
+# Glue42 Configuration Service Example

+[**Glue42 Enterprise**](https://glue42.com/desktop-enterprise/) uses application and layout configurations defined on the local machine, but can also be reconfigured to fetch them from a REST service.

-This example project shows how to run an ASP .NET REST service that provides applications and layouts stores for a Glue42 instance.
+This example project shows how to run an ASP .NET REST service that provides [application](https://docs.glue42.com/glue42-concepts/application-management/overview/index.html#application_stores-rest_service_app_stores) and [layout](https://docs.glue42.com/glue42-concepts/windows/layouts/overview/index.html#layout_stores-rest_service_layout_store) stores for **Glue42 Enterprise**.

-By Glue42 uses applications/layouts defined on the local machine, but can be re-configured to point to a REST service.

-# Configuration and start
+## Configuration and Start

-This example will use the applications as defined in JSON format in **config\\apps** folder.
-These should be in the standard Glue42 application definition format.
+This example uses application definitions in JSON format located in the `Glue42RestConfig\config\apps` folder.
+Layout definitions are fetched from and saved in the `Glue42RestConfig\config\layouts` folder.
+You can also use your own application definitions, but they must be in the standard Glue42 [application definition](https://docs.glue42.com/developers/configuration/application/index.html) format.

-Layouts will be fetched/saved from **config\\layouts** folder.

 To start:
-* open with Visual Studio 2017 or later
+- open with Visual Studio 2017 or later;
-* restore nuget packages
-* re-build solution
+- restore NuGet packages;
+- rebuild solution;
-* press F5 to run
+- press F5 to run;

-# Glue42 Configuration
+## Glue42 Enterprise Configuration

-You will need to do two changes to re-configure Glue42 to point to a REST service.

-For both you will need to edit the `system.json` file located in your Glue42 installation (by default  `%LOCALAPPDATA%\Tick42\GlueDesktop\config` folder)

-To enable fetching applications from the REST service, you need to add a new entry to the `appStores` top-level key:

-* find the appStores top-level key in the system.json
+To enable fetching application and layout definitions from the REST service, you need to edit the `appStores` and `layouts` top-level keys in the **Glue42 Enterprise** `system.json` file, usually located in the `%LOCALAPPDATA%\Tick42\GlueDesktop\config` folder.

+### Applications

-* add new entry (or replace the existing entries) with teh config bellow
+Find the `appStores` top-level key in the `system.json` file and add a new entry (or replace existing entries) with the following configuration:

 ```json
 "appStores": [
     {